samwelwaruhiu/Group5Front-end/README.md

     4. React - React is a declarative, efficient, and flexible JavaScript library for building user interfaces.

+    5. Ruby - which was used to run the back-end of our application.

 ## Reference

     - Moringa School Course Content